apache/whimsy/MACOSX.md

    require this command to be run again.
  * Alternatives to running this command can be found in step 4 of [DEVELOPMENT.md](https://github.com/apache/whimsy/blob/master/DEVELOPMENT.md)
+ * The `ldapsearch` command is the standard LDAP utility on MacOSX.

 Start Apache httpd